 Theme: sex addiction

 As clinicians we often look for practical tools that will impact our clients after sexual betrayal.
 The Empowerment Wheel has been created with change in mind.
 Our clients wrestle with shame.
 Much like getting stuck on a spinning merry-go-round, feelings of helplessness and powerlessness ensue.
 In this workshop I will uncover five roles that cause clients to react.
-We'll also learn how to help them find a better path into live-giving responses that create ownership.The solutions comes in changing the way our clients deal with conflict by learning how to responsibly move through it.
+We'll also learn how to help them find a better path into life-giving responses that create ownership.The solutions come in changing the way our clients deal with conflict by learning how to responsibly move through it.
 In doing so, they feel less stuck, find freedom, and become more empowered about what they can do.